jina-ai/jina/docs/advanced/experimental/docker-compose.md

     - 8080:8080
 ```

-Here you can see that 7 services will be created.
-Indeed, first each `Flow` has one entrypoint the `gateway`, then each
+Here you can see that 7 services will be created.One for the `gateway` which is the entrypoint of the `Flow`.
-`Deployment` of the encoder has one `Head` and two instances of the executors because it has two replicas.
-It is the almost the same for the Indexer, excepts that the two instances are the two shards.
+Then both of the Executors are wrapped into a `Deployment` .

 Now, you can deploy this Flow to your cluster: